Dr Sam Reid

 Senior Ecologist

 Before beginning his career as a consulting ecologist, Sam worked as a post-doctoral researcher at the Centre for Genomic Research in Spain, one of the leading research institutes in Europe, where he investigated the neurobiology of olfaction in fruit fly larvae.
-Sam was responsible for a number of projects, including leading his group’s efforts in the Larval Olympiad, a large international collaboration run by the Howard Hughes Medical Institute.
+Sam was responsible for several projects, including leading his group’s efforts in the Larval Olympiad, a large international collaboration run by the Howard Hughes Medical Institute.
 This work took Sam to the USA for one year, where he gained invaluable skills in project management, stakeholder engagement, and high-throughput data analysis.
 During his PhD, Sam studied the ecology, navigational abilities and visual system of a night active bull ant.
-During this period, Sam developed the ability to independently plan, perform, analyse, and present, ecological studies to a wide variety of audiences.
+During this period, Sam developed the ability to independently plan, perform, analyse and present ecological studies to a wide variety of audiences.
+During his research career, Sam published 10 scientific articles in internationally recognised journals, two theses, and two grant applications, and presented his work at both domestic and international conferences.